-There are three questions a harpsichord-maker is often asked.
+There are certain questions a harpsichord-maker is often asked.
 This page gives me the opportunity to answer these questions much more fully than time usually allows.

 Early in my working life as a maker I was asked to build a rectangular Italian virginal, to a silly deadline.
 I had little equipment, a small workshop, and mostly hand-tools.
 I made the whole instrument in three weeks, somehow… less time than I would take today, forty years later, with a workshop full of machinery to help.
 I have always preferred to take my time, however, and needn’t comment on the improvement in finish!
 I don’t overrun on delivery-dates, but usually make several instruments at once, at least in their early stages.